starsfan19/hello-world/README.md

 # hello-world
-white pony
+White Pony
-Familiar with html and want to add to the world of finance and blockchain.
+Barely Familiar with html and want to add to the world of finance and blockchain.